Skip to content

 • .5 oz El Guapo™ Orgeat Syrup

-3. Pour the mixture unstrained into a lowball or tiki glass.
+4. Pour unstrained into a lowball or tiki glass.

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.